• Home

 On a local forest trail, my neighbor met a lady who was heartbroken over a fallen cedar tree.
 My neighbor had always wanted to “have a go at” carving a totem pole.

-Home » Journal » When a Fallen Tree Becomes a Gift
+Home » Laura's Journal » When a Fallen Tree Becomes a Gift

-Posted by Laura Joy Lloyd In: Journal on Jan 3, 2023 Tags: Real Island Life, What Inspires Me
+Posted by Laura Joy Lloyd In: Laura's Journal Tags: Real Island Life, What Inspires Me

 My neighbor is carving a totem pole.